 Expanding Joint Employer Status: What Does it Mean for Workers and Job Creators?, Hearing on H.R.
 13 Before the Subcomm. on Health, Employment, Labor and Pensions, H. Comm. on Education and the Workforce, 113th Congress (2014) (statement of Professor Harris Freeman).
 Digital Commons

 Harris Freeman & George Gonos, The Challenge of Temporary Work In Twenty-First Century Labor Markets: Flexibility with Fairness for the Low-Wage Temporary Workforce, Labor Relations and Research Center - University of Massachusetts, Amherst, Working Paper 2011.
-SSRN Digital Commons Cited by
+SSRN Digital Commons

 Harris Freeman, U.S. Labor Rebellions and the Rise of the Congress of Industrial Organizations (CIO), in INTERNATIONAL ENCYCLOPEDIA OF REVOLUTION AND PROTEST 3411-15 (Immanual Ness, ed.
 2009).
 SSRN Digital Commons

 Harris Freeman & George Gonos, Taming the Employment Sharks: The Case for Regulating Profit-Driven Labor Market Intermediaries in High Mobility Labor Markets, 13 EMPL.
 RTS. & EMPLOY.
 POL'Y J. 285 (2009).
-SSRN Digital Commons Cited by
+SSRN Digital Commons

 Harris Freeman & George Gonos, Regulating the Employment Sharks: Reconceptualizing the Legal Status of the Commercial Temp Agency, 8 WORKING USA: J.LABOR & SOC'Y 293 (2005).
-SSRN Digital Commons Cited by
+SSRN

 Harris Freeman, Associate Editor, WORKING USA: J. LABOR & SOC'Y (2004-2008).